Meditation

 This process does not have to be restricted to silent sitting meditation.
 You can turn normal daily activities into meditation, e.g. eating or walking to work while being completely present with the sensations, rather than lost in thoughts.

-Yoga nidra is a guided relaxation, which takes you to the awareness state that is meditation.
+Yoga nidra is a guided relaxation, which takes you into the awareness state that is meditation.
 It is a more accessible form of meditation for many people and a helpful preparation for more formal sitting meditation.

 Guided visualisation is often referred to as meditation, although it is more a form of hypnosis, used to develop a quality, such as loving kindness, or for healing, to gain insight into a particular issue, to deal with difficult emotions or as preparation leading into meditation.